Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 (advanced-indices)=
 ## Advanced Indices

-Finally we come to the so-called advanced indices.
+Finally, we come to the so-called advanced indices.
 These are "advanced" in the sense that they are more complex.
 They are also distinct from "basic" indices in that they always return a copy (see [](views-vs-copies)).
 Advanced indices allow selecting arbitrary parts of an array, in ways that are impossible with